intercity/chef-repo/CONTRIBUTING.md

 ```

 It will probably nag that it can't connect to the machine, but that's good cause we have a plain ubuntu install, and we don't have
-chef or the vagrant gues additions installed.
+chef or the vagrant guest additions installed.
 You should be able to ``vagrant ssh`` into it anyway, you can test that now if you want.

 When it works, back out of the vagrant directory.